 Most household solar energy systems have traditionally used a central inverter within the home to convert DC power from the photovoltaic panels into usable AC current.
-But that trend is changing as individual “micro-inverters” on each solar panel become more common.
+But that trend is changing as individual solar micro inverters on each PV panel become more common.

 Solar panels convert sunlight into direct current (DC) power, but that electricity needs to be converted to alternating current (AC) before it can feed into a home’s wiring (or ultimately into the power grid).
 The biggest drawback of conventional central inverters (commonly called “string” inverters because each panel in the system is wired together in a continuous string) is that one poorly performing panel will undermine the entire system.

 If an individual PV panel in a “string” array malfunctions, or if it simply receives less sunlight because of shade or debris buildup, the entire system produces proportionately less power – sort of like a string of twinkle lights that goes dark when just one bulb fritzes out.